Justin C. Danilewitz

 Primary Office

-Justin C. Danilewitz draws upon his trial and investigative experience as a former federal prosecutor to zealously defend individuals and entities facing civil and criminal enforcement actions, conduct internal investigations, and respond to whistleblower complaints and false claims (qui tam) suits.
-Justin is ranked in Chambers USA, 2022 and 2021, in the category of "America's Leading Lawyers in Litigation: White-Collar Crime & Government Investigations."
-Reviews published with the ranking describe Justin as “wicked smart and extremely thoughtful,” as “excellent in his field,” and “a gifted attorney,” and as having “a truly superb legal mind” with an “ability to distill the facts and the pertinent case law to formulate nuanced and compelling arguments” that “is quite simply world-class.”
-Justin was further described as having a “positive, persistent and tenacious approach with a ‘never give up’ attitude.”
+Justin C. Danilewitz draws upon his trial and investigative experience as a former federal prosecutor to zealously defend entities and individuals facing criminal and civil enforcement actions, conduct internal investigations, and respond to whistleblower complaints and false claims (qui tam) suits.
+Justin is ranked in Chambers USA (2021 through 2023), in the category of "America's Leading Lawyers in Litigation: White-Collar Crime & Government Investigations."
+Reviews published with the ranking have described Justin as "wicked smart and extremely thoughtful," "excellent in his field," and "a gifted attorney," and as having "a truly superb legal mind" with an "ability to distill the facts and the pertinent case law to formulate nuanced and compelling arguments" that "is quite simply world-class."

-Indeed, after multiple meetings with the government failed to dissuade the prosecutors from charging an energy company employee in a 59-count criminal complaint, Justin obtained the dismissal of all charges in that complaint – before trial, and after a lengthy preliminary hearing – after his cross-examination of the lead investigator revealed critical failures in the prosecution’s proof.
+Indeed, after multiple meetings with the government failed to dissuade prosecutors from charging an energy company employee in a 59-count criminal complaint, Justin obtained the dismissal of all charges in that complaint – before trial, and after a lengthy preliminary hearing – after his cross-examination of the lead investigator revealed critical failures in the prosecution's proof.

-In 2020, the U.S. Department of Justice agreed, after a demonstration of the defense by Justin and his colleagues, to dismiss with prejudice an indictment against a company client after the United States Attorney’s Office had improvidently indicted the client on charges of conspiracy, mail fraud, and theft of government funds.
-On the heels of that dismissal, Justin and his colleagues took on the representation of individually charged defendants in the same case, facilitating the eventual dismissal of charges against dozens of such individuals, and the public collapse of the government’s years-long prosecution.
+In 2020, the U.S. Department of Justice agreed, after a demonstration of the defense by Justin and his colleagues, to dismiss with prejudice an indictment against a company client after the U.S. Attorney's Office had improvidently indicted the client on charges of conspiracy, mail fraud, and theft of government funds.
+On the heels of that dismissal, Justin and his colleagues took on the representation of individually charged defendants in the same case, facilitating the eventual dismissal of charges against dozens of such individuals, and the public collapse of the government's years-long prosecution.

 In 2019, Justin and his colleagues persuaded the U.S. Attorney’s Office of the Southern District of New York, and the New York Regional Office of the U.S. Securities and Exchange Commission, not to proceed with charges against a client in an insider trading investigation, after the SEC had expressed its intention to do so in a “Wells Notice” issued to the client.

-Together with Partner Natashia Tidwell, Justin was selected to serve as counsel to the court-appointed independent monitor of the pharmaceutical manufacturer Mallinckrodt, in a five-year monitorship arising out of Mallinckrodt’s bankruptcy proceeding stemming from national opioid litigation.
+Justin was selected to serve as counsel to the court-appointed independent monitor of the pharmaceutical manufacturer Mallinckrodt, in a five-year monitorship arising out of Mallinckrodt's bankruptcy proceeding stemming from national opioid litigation.

-Justin was named to The Legal Intelligencer's 2019 Power Players list.
+Justin was named a "Future Star" in Pennsylvania by Benchmark Litigation (2022, 2023), and to The Legal Intelligencer's Power Players list (2019).